DSarsen/markdown-cv/index.md

 Proficiently employed industrial standards including API/ ASME, and GOST, as well as common practices in Oil and Gas Supermajors.

-Interested in pursuing a career related to downstream processing, biotechnology, combustion and renewable energy.
+Interested in pursuing a career related to downstream processing, biotechnology, combustion, propulsion and renewable energy.
 Fluent user of Kazakh, Russian and English languages.
 Currently learning German (B1) and Turkish.

 ## Experience